|

 "Friend" has come to mean, "Someone who gives us money."

-In our real lives, though, our friends
+In our real lives, we don't love our

 bad.

-If our organizations had REAL friends,
+If our efforts had REAL friends,

 instead of simply "donors," imagine how different life would be!